Sherborne: Governance

-In national parliament and local council elections, Dorset is divided into several electoral wards, with Sherborne forming two of these: Sherborne West and Sherborne East.
-In county council elections, Dorset is divided into 42 electoral divisions, with Sherborne's two wards together forming Sherborne Electoral Division.
+In local government, Sherborne is in the Dorset unitary authority at the highest tier.
+Sherborne elects 2 members to Dorset Council from two electoral wards, Sherborne East and Sherborne West.
+A third electoral ward, Sherborne Rural, contains the rural hinterland and surrounding villages, but none of Sherborne parish itself.

+At the lower tier of local government, Sherborne is a civil parish with a 12-member parish council, which styles itself as Sherborne Town Council.

+Historically, Sherborne was in Sherborne Hundred, and became a borough in 1227.
+It was an urban district from 1894 to 1974.
+A separate rural district council, Sherborne Rural District, administered the surrounding parishes during this period, but did not include the town itself.
+From 1974 to 2019, Sherborne was in West Dorset district.

 Education

 There has been a school in Sherborne since the time of King Alfred, who was educated there.
 The school was re-founded in 1550 as King Edward's grammar school, using some of the old abbey buildings, though it is now known simply as Sherborne School.
-The school is one of the independent schools in Britain, with alumni such as Alan Turing, Jeremy Irons, Chris Martin, John le Carré, Hugh Bonneville and John Cowper Powys.
+The school is one of the independent schools in Britain, with alumni such as Cecil Day-Lewis, Alan Turing, Jeremy Irons, Chris Martin, John le Carré, Hugh Bonneville and John Cowper Powys.
 Sherborne School operates Sherborne International, a school which seeks to integrate international students into the British public school tradition.